postmanlabs/labs-docs/src/pages/docs/postman/collaboration/requesting-access-to-collections.md

 2. If you have the Editor role on a collection that is shared, a team member who has the Viewer role will be able to request an additional role from you.

-> The Viewer role is only available on certain [Postman plans](https://www.getpostman.com/pricing).
+> The Viewer role is available depending on your [Postman plan](https://www.getpostman.com/pricing).

 You will receive an email detailing the request for access.
 ![https://assets.postman.com/postman-docs/request-access-mail.png](https://assets.postman.com/postman-docs/request-access-mail.png)